Two weeks of fine-tuning VLAs in sim: what worked, what broke

 The obvious next step that didn’t fit on the GPU

 The natural progression from SmolVLA is π0.5 (openpi).
+It has a trainable vision encoder, which is the recipe-level fix for suspect 1.
 I tried it.
 The pilot OOM’d at 16 GB after rematerialization, needing 5.37 GB more than the 5070 Ti has.
 Even openpi’s smallest LoRA variant (gemma_2b_lora + gemma_300m_lora) is too large for this hardware.
-The training config is set up and ready; it just needs a different machine.
+The training config is set up and ready.
+It just needs a different machine.

 What I’m taking forward